Therapeutic Exercise Program Near Me in Indian Trail, NC. Chiropractor For Exercises.

 Functional performance testing evaluates your body’s strength, balance, coordination, and endurance through a series of targeted assessments tailored to your specific needs and goals.
-This data-driven approach helps uncover movement limitations and muscle imbalances, allowing for customized corrective programs that enhance overall mobility, stability, and athletic performance.
+This data-driven approach helps uncover movement limitations and muscle imbalances, allowing for customized corrective programs that enhance overall mobility, stability, and athletic performance — all central to our performance and biomechanical assessment services.
+Whether you’re an athlete pushing toward peak output or someone recovering from injury, our sports performance and injury recovery programs use these findings to build a precise, results-driven path forward.

 What is Functional Performance Testing?

 Functional performance testing is a comprehensive evaluation designed to measure the efficiency, strength, and stability of your movement in real-world tasks.
 Using a range of evidence-based physical and athletic assessments, this process analyzes your ability to perform daily activities, athletic movements, or work duties without limitation, pain, or risk of injury.
-At Indian Trail Chiropractic & Rehab, functional performance testing helps patients and athletes in Indian Trail and the Charlotte area uncover hidden deficits, optimize movement strategies, and accelerate recovery or performance gains.
+At Indian Trail Chiropractic & Rehab, functional performance testing helps patients and athletes in Indian Trail and the Charlotte area uncover hidden deficits and optimize movement strategies — and findings are paired with kinetisense movement screening to accelerate recovery or performance gains with the greatest possible precision.

 Identifying Performance Limiters